telefonkabel/bleep/readme.txt

 Game settings could be adjusted in the settings.json and apply to the next call of bleep.exe

 Compilation:
-For Windows compile the bleep.sln
+For Windows compile bleep.sln
-For Linux call the MakeFile
+For Linux call "make" in the main directory

 Engine:
 OneLoneCoder.com - Pixel Game Engine